cailhuiris/motty/README.md

 **You must not jump up this step** <br>
 cause motty have permission issues, <br>
 so it cannot access system library folders like /usr/bin. <br><br>
-This is why motty have to be installed in home directory. <br>
+This is why motty have to be installed inside home directory. <br>
 Afterward, if we can solve this issue, We'll keep you updated <br><br>

 > $ pip3 install virtualenv <br>